 You’re drunk Ouya!
 Power down and go home!

-One of my biggest pet peeves with the ouya operating system has happened in my recent update of Ouya is you can’t shut down the system.
+One of my biggest pet peeves with the Ouya operating system that has happened in my recent update of Ouya is you can’t shut down the system.
 No seriously, you tell the Ouya to shut down, it turns off your Bluetooth controller, shuts down for about a second, and immediately turns itself back on again.
-Leaving me have to turn on my Bluetooth controller again and try to turn it off, only for it to reboot-loop on me.
-I ultimately have to unplug the Ouya from the back just to get it to shut up! (you remember that I complained about a lack of a power switch in the back of the ouya?
+Leaving me to have to turn on my Bluetooth controller again and try to turn it off, only for it to reboot-loop on me.
+I ultimately have to unplug the Ouya from the back just to get it to shut up! (you remember that I complained about a lack of a power switch in the back of the Ouya?
 Yeah, This is why!)

 We’re Ouya!
 GIVE US YOUR INFORMATION NOW!

 When I first got my Ouya, It is the first game console that forced me to validate a credit card before even playing the system!
 It was impossible to simply create a profile that has no credit card information and simply buy an Ouya Game Credit card at GameStop and do it that way!

 It’s truly disturbing that out of the many consoles I have played and owned that Ouya is so hell-bent in getting my credit card information right away!
 It also shows a severe lack of trust in the end-users that they want to attract to their console.